-Staying safe when there's demonstrations or civil unrest
+Staying safe when there are demonstrations or civil unrest

 Civil unrest is conflict between different groups of people living in the same country.
 It can be peaceful or violent.
 It can range in scale from a few people at a small local rally, to a large demonstration with 1000s of people.